itsjustcon/UIControls-Blocks/README.md

 [myTable setNumberOfRows:1];
 ```

 Want multiple sections?
 No problem!
+Just pass an array of row values.
 Here's 3 sections with 2 rows each:
 ```objective-c
 [myTable setNumberOfRowsInSections:@[@2,@2,@2,]];
 ```

 ##### Cell Drawing
-Instead of `cellForRowAtIndexPath` we've got this:
+The `cellForRowAtIndexPath` alternative is `handleCellCreationWithBlock` like so:

 ```objective-c
 [myTable handleCellCreationWithBlock:^UITableViewCell *(UITableView *tableView, NSIndexPath *indexPath){